Configuring and connecting to an existing AWS RDS instance from TORO Cloud

 This would only work if you have properly followed the instructions above.
 It cannot be used to update other security groups not deployed via CloudFormation.

 Go to CloudFormation dashboard and:

 - Click Update Stack from the list.

-You will be directed to the Specify Details section, wherein you should simply press Next.
+You will be directed to the Specify Details section, where you should simply press Next.

 - You should also press the Next button in the Options section.

 Finally, on the Review section, press the Update button.
 You will be redirected to your stacks and you should see that the status of the stack is UPDATE_IN_PROGRESS, which means, updates are being implemented as of the moment.